requiemDigital/requiemDigital/README.md

 I am requiemDigital - RD for short - and I am a host of different things.
 To umbrella those things, I am an aspiring Full-Stack Web
 Developer and Solo Game Developer who is certified in Cybersecurity and eager to break into the field - with permission of course.

-- 🔭 I’m currently working on a mobster game that will rival The Godfather
+- 🔭 I’m currently working on a mobster game that will rival Electronic Arts' The Godfather

 - 🌱 I’m currently learning C#, SQL, Python, and PHP